bmuschko/ckad-crash-course/exercises/01-creating-inspecting-pod/instructions.md

 5. List the Pod and ensure that the container is running.
 6. Log into the container and run the `ls` command.
 Write down the output.
 Log out of the container.
 7. Retrieve the IP address of the Pod `mypod`.
-8. Run a temporary Pod using the image `busybox`, shell into it and run a `wget` command against the `nginx` Pod using port 80.
+8. Run a temporary Pod in ckad-prep namespace using the image `busybox`, shell into it and run a `wget` command against the `nginx` Pod using port 80.
 9. Render the logs of Pod `mypod`.
 10. Delete the Pod and the namespace.